The Flame (The Flames album)

-The Flame is a 1970 album released by South African band The Flames produced by Beach Boys member Carl Wilson.
-It's the only non-Beach Boys album to be released on their Brother Records label—albeit distributed by Starday-King Records as opposed to Reprise.
-According to Jerry Osbourne, "The Flame is widely-regarded as the first quad LP."
+The Flame is a 1970 album released by South African band the Flames produced by Beach Boys member Carl Wilson.
+It is the only non-Beach Boys album to be released on their Brother Records label—albeit distributed by Starday-King Records as opposed to Reprise.
 To avoid confusion with James Brown's band of the same name, the "s" on the Flames was dropped, but it was retained on South African pressings.
-Unlike previous Flames albums which contain covers, all eleven tracks are original, written by the band.
+Unlike previous Flames albums, which contain covers, all eleven tracks are originals written by the band.

+The album was released on CD by the UK Fallout label in 2006.
+The album was re-released in 2011 under the name Psychedelic Essentials with a slightly different track order.

 Track listing

 As per label, all songs written by Fataar/Chaplin/Fataar/Fataar.